Right now only, you can buy the course for a 10% discount.

 5. Rising competition: Traditional banks face mounting competition from tech giants and internet-based financial institutions, intensifying the competitive landscape.

 6. Inefficiencies in processes: Banks allocate substantial resources to prevent business and liquidity risks.
-Inadequate practices can swiftly inflate operational costs, leading to credit, operational, and compliance risks.
+Inadequate risk management practices can swiftly inflate operational costs, leading to credit risk, operational risk, and compliance issues.

 You may also like